 Currently, rainbow crosswalks are found in 100+ cities, of various sizes, and have acted as a community identifier and tourist attraction.
-Northalsted Business Alliance is working to bring this symbol of pride to America’s third largest city and now historic landmark neighborhood Boystown.
+Northalsted Business Alliance is working to bring this symbol of pride to America’s third largest city and now historic landmark neighborhood Northalsted.

 It is vital to our community to identify and preserve our neighborhood’s diversity for future generations.

-In addition, Boystown is home to the Center on Halsted which is Chicago’s LGBTQ+ Community Center, one of the nation’s first LGBTQ+ friendly senior housing developments, Town Hall Apartments and Howard Brown Health Center which focuses on LGBTQ+ health and social services.
+In addition, Northalsted is home to the Center on Halsted which is Chicago’s LGBTQ+ Community Center, one of the nation’s first LGBTQ+ friendly senior housing developments, Town Hall Apartments and Howard Brown Health Center which focuses on LGBTQ+ health and social services.

 These pylons are home to The Legacy Walk memorial plaques, which is the world’s only outdoor LGBTQ+ History Museum.

 This corridor will be enhanced with 14 crosswalks running parallel to Halsted Street (installed on east-west streets) from Melrose north to Bradley.
 These crosswalks will create an aerial rainbow when viewed from above that hugs both sides of Halsted Street.
 This will be a visually stunning symbol for those flying into O’Hare International Airport as they fly over Lake Michigan towards Chicago.

 The rainbow design will connect Northalsted across 13 crosswalks as a symbol for all those who are part of the greater LGBTQ+ community.